-Module One will clearly explain accounting jargon, together with the relevance and limitations of financial statements.
+It will clearly explain financial concepts and accounting jargon, together with the relevance and limitations of financial statements.
 You will learn how to identify which key numbers are important in communicating your company's story and the issues that need explaining.